JAYARAJ2014/terraform/readme.md

 ```

-When you apply you have to specify `terraform apply -var-file secrtes.tfvars`
+When you apply you have to specify `terraform apply -var-file=./secrtes.tfvars`